gbernat/simple_port_scanner/README.md

 $ cd simple_port_scanner/Iteration_4
 $ python3 port-scanner.py www.targeturl.com -t 20 -o
 ```
 No additional libs are needed.
+Therefore, no **requirements.txt** file is provided.

 Global configuration parameters are in **port_scanner/conf.py**
 Different configurations can be made depending on the Iteration you are in.